Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 - Glucagon arm: Increases basal energy expenditure and reduces hepatic fat — mechanisms neither semaglutide nor tirzepatide addresses.

-- Regulatory status: Not approved in any major territory as of April 22, 2026.
-Earliest NDA filing contingent on TRIUMPH-1 and TRIUMPH-3 readouts.
+- Regulatory status: Not approved in any major territory as of May 28, 2026.
+TRIUMPH-2 and TRIUMPH-3 readouts expected later in 2026; full TRIUMPH-1 data at the 86th ADA Scientific Sessions, June 2026.

 What Is Retatrutide?